subrange/.github/profile/README.md

 This is by no means an exhaustive list but it's some of the sources that I have used.
 I am both someone who enjoys implementing and learning about the different semantics of a langauge.

+## Contributing

+Anyone can submit a PR.
+If you want to help me in this journey email me, I'll add you to the organization.